How to use xPack Ninja Build

 All dependencies that are built as shared libraries are copied locally

-folder (or in the same folder as the executable for Windows).
+folder (or to the same folder as the executable for Windows).

 DT_RPATH